tjfenwick/DIY-Sim-Racing-Active-Pedal/README.md

 - L7805CV Voltage Regulator $0.32

 **To Do List**
+- Solder all wire connects to hopefully get more consistant readings on the ADS1256 & switch to a 100kg Load Cell
 - Create a wiring diagram
+- Update mechanical design to be more robust and use new components like the 1605 150mm Ball Screw & 100kg Load Cell
 - Create a Build of Materials with links
-- Update mechanical design to be more robust and use new components like the 1605 150mm Ball Screw & 100kg Load Cell
-- Solder all wire connects to hopefully get more consistant readings on the ADS1256